Birtinya, Queensland: Amenities

 Birtinya is built around Lake Kawana, which includes a 2 km buoyed course for flat water competitions.

 The Lake Kawana Community Centre located beside the lake on Sportsmans Drive (26.74024°S 153.12492°E) provides 15 spaces (halls and meeting rooms) together with commercial kitchen facilities and smaller kitchenettes for community events.
 It is operated by the Sunshine Coast Regional council.
 The centre was officially opened on 5 November 2005 by City of Caloundra mayor Don Aldous.

 Sunshine Coast University Hospital (SCUH) is located in Birtinya; it is a tertiary, teaching hospital servicing all parts of the Sunshine Coast and Gympie Region.
 SCUH saw its first patients on 21 March 2017 and was officially opened on 19 April 2017 by the Queensland Premier and Minister for Health and Minister for Ambulance Services.

 SCUH opened with about 450 beds, with plans to grow to 738 beds by 2021.
 Services and capacity at SCUH will continue to develop over the coming years.

+Birtinya is the planned terminus of the direct Sunshine Coast line, with buses similar to those used for the Brisbane Metro intended to transport passengers on to Maroochydore.